Direct (Vangelis album): Composition

 The album starts with "The Motion of Stars", a symphonic electronica cut with plays of string synths over a constantly shifting sequenced background.
 "The Will of the Wind" features heavy drum machine backing, with sampled shakuhachi melody.
-"Metallic Rain" is similar to "Alpha", it begins with a synthesizer solo and then builds to a rock-like section which adds drums, a guitar-like distorted synth sound, and heavy blues bass.
-"Elsewhere" starts with a sequenced backing, a lilting melody and then adds a drum machine.
+"Metallic Rain" is similar to "Alpha", beginning with a synthesizer solo and then building to a rock-like section that adds drums, a guitar-like distorted synth sound, and heavy blues bass.
+"Elsewhere" features a sequenced backing, a lilting melody, and a drum machine.
 "Dial Out" fits the album.
 On "Glorianna (Hymn a la Femme)" Vangelis uses synthesizers and orchestral percussion to support the operatic vocals.
 "Rotation's Logic" is sort of pop-electronica.

-"The Oracle of Apollo" combines harp with synthesized strings and bass, capturing with "Glorianna (Hymn a la Femme)" the best elements in Vangelis style.
-"Message" has a sequenced bass and layers of strings at the start, which then develops into a melodic symphonic style.
+"The Oracle of Apollo" combines harp with synthesized strings and bass, capturing with "Glorianna (Hymn a la Femme)" the salient elements of Vangelis' style.
+"Message" starts with a sequenced bass and layers of strings, and then develops into a melodic symphonic style.
 "Ave" is pop-rock.
-"Intergalactic Radio Station" in the end includes spoken vocals over a progressive rock synthesized background.
+"Intergalactic Radio Station" includes spoken vocals over a progressive rock synthesized background.
 "First Approach" ends the album with quiet synthesized cello and flute solos.